revature-RCC/project3-documentation/STARTUP.md

 AWS_SECRET_PASS `<your AWS S3 Secret Key>`

 SONAR_TOKEN `<your Sonar Token (not required to run the project)>`

+# Deployment
+- env variables
+- how to deploy

 # Repositories
 project3-frontend https://github.com/revature-RCC/project3-frontend